Please call 910.938.6294 for upcoming dates and times.

 Why Rider Education?

-Upon successful completion of Basic Rider Course (BRC) or Experienced Rider Course (ERC), students may qualify for an insurance discount.
-Upon completion of the BRC course, students will be prepared to take the written exam at the DMV and will be exempt from the riding portion of the test.
+Upon successful completion of BRC, BRC2 or ARC students may qualify for an insurance discount.
+Upon completion of the BRC and BRC2 course, students will be exempt from the DMV riding portion of the test.

-92% of motorcycle accidents involve an inexperienced rider who is either self-taught or taught by a friend or relative with no professional training.
+Ninety two percent of motorcycle accidents involve an inexperienced rider, who is either self-taught or taught by a friend or a relative, with no professional training.

 Download the MSF Basic RiderCourse Handbook

 Download the North Carolina DMV Motorcyclists Handbook

 The Motorcycle Safety Foundation Basic eCourse is a highly interactive online program that provides riders of all skill levels with the basics of motorcycling.
 With integrated graphics, photos and video to help better illustrate the lessons, the $19.99 program allows you to control the pace of your learning.
 (A discounted coupon which allows you to take the eCourse is available through the Continuing Education office for $5.00)

 The Basic eCourse can help you determine whether motorcycling is actually a good personal fit.
 Although it’s a key component of the Basic Rider Course, it can be completed as an introductory stand-alone program without enrolling in a hands-on course.

 Upon completion of the Basic eCourse, you will be able to print a completion certificate that is valid for 30 days.
 You must present this certificate at the time of registration for the BRC or BRC2 courses.
 If you have completed the eCourse more than 30 days before the class start date, you must re-take the eCourse (you can re-take it for free) by logging into the eCourse server and checking the “Start new attempt” checkbox.

 Stand-by students must be present at 7:00 AM when the class begins.
 Registered students that are late must re-register for a future class and pay the full registration fee.
 Priority for stand-by enrollments: